xylous/settle/doc/SETTLE_MANUAL.md

 - `-o | --loners` - keep Zettel that have no links pointing to other zettel AND have no links pointing to them.

+- `-f | --format <FORMAT>` - every Zettel is printed according to `<FORMAT>`.
+    Several formatting flags are supported, such as:
+    - `%t` - replaced with the title
+    - `%p` - replaced with the project name
+    - `%P` - replaced with the absolute path to the Zettel
+    - `%l` - replaced with the (forward) links of the Zettel
+    - `%b` - replaced with the backlinks of the Zettel; note that since `settle` only stores forward links in the database, fetching backlinks is a little bit more time consuming

+- `-s | --link_sep <SEPARATOR>` - can only be used together with `--format`, in which case it specifies the separator used between both forward links and backlinks.

 Here are a few concrete examples:

 - `settle query --text "sample" --loners` returns all notes that contain `sample`